sr7sidharth/fullstackproject/README.md

 NOTES:
-1. Note the split of header partials - this allows each page to have additional script tags that need not be used on other pages.

-for coronavirus tracker: (additional feature to be implemented shortly) https://www.npmjs.com/package/axios https://documenter.getpostman.com/view/8854915/SzS8rjHv?version=latest#7618a0d5-d412-4360-9548-569645770969 https://covidtracking.com/
+for coronavirus tracker, these are the API I have shortlisted: (additional feature to be implemented shortly) https://www.npmjs.com/package/axios https://documenter.getpostman.com/view/8854915/SzS8rjHv?version=latest#7618a0d5-d412-4360-9548-569645770969 https://covidtracking.com/